startup-tips

 4.)Debt-to-Equity Ratio

 As a startup founder, you need to be aware of how much debt your business carries.
-The debt-to-equity ratio indicates the amount of debt your company has relative to its equity.
+The debt to equity ratio indicates the amount of debt your company has relative to its equity.
 If your debt-to-equity ratio is getting too high, it may be time to consider getting new sources of equity or renegotiating terms on your debt.

 5.)Return on Investment